dcpetty/obsidian/TheHeartAndTheChip.md

 Chapters 1-7 (*Strength*, *Reach*, *Time*, *Lift*, *Magic*, *Vision*, *Precision*) each describe an aspect of physical reality that robots can augment with imagined, actual, and visionary examples.
 The examples mostly keep the human in the loop and views robots as extending human capabilities in a variety of ways.

-I was reminded of the perspective in [*Robot &amp; Frank*](https://www.imdb.com/title/tt1990314/) (2012) set '&hellip;sometime in the near future' where Robot assists the elderly and gruff Frank &mdash; who is suffering from signs of dementia &mdash; with his capers and thereby forms a bond between man and machine (heart and chip).
+I was reminded of the perspective in [*Robot &amp; Frank*](https://www.imdb.com/title/tt1990314/) (2012), set '&hellip;sometime in the near future,' where Robot assists the elderly and gruff Frank &mdash; who is suffering from signs of dementia &mdash; with his capers and thereby forms a bond between man and machine (heart and chip).

 ### Magic